Cheltenham railway station, Adelaide

-Cheltenham railway station is located on the Outer Harbor line.
+Cheltenham railway station is located on the Outer Harbor and Port Dock lines.
 Situated in the north-western Adelaide suburb of Cheltenham, it is 9.2 km from Adelaide station.

 History

 Cheltenham station opened in 1959.
 It originally had a ticket office and toilets either side of the current shelter, but they closed in 1986.
 The facilities were demolished shortly afterwards.
 In late 2016, the station was ranked as one of the worst stations in the western suburbs based on 5 criteria.

+Originally, all regular services stopped at Cheltenham station, but since 25 August 2024, only services to Port Dock and Osborne stop at Cheltenham, with most Outer Harbor trains bypassing it.

-The station shelter and seating was replaced in 2017.
+The station shelter and seatings were replaced in 2017.